carloslabra/pa-documentation/manual/post/post_processing_options_frame1.md

 ##### Particle Input File

 * **Particle Input File** : This options allows the user to chose the input (.p3p/.p4p) file to be processed.
-In the case of the experimental liggghts dump file, the file extension expected is (.p).
+In the case of the experimental [LIGGHTS](http://www.cfdem.com/liggghts-open-source-discrete-element-method-particle-simulation-code) dump file, the file extension expected is (.p).

 * **Use Contacts file** : [on/off] This options activates the processing of particle-particle and particle- geometry contact files if they are detected.
 Particle-Analytics assumes that contact files have the same name as the particles file, with extensions *.p3c* and *.p3w*, respectively.